Vibestrate

 • It does not execute arbitrary shell commands you type.
 The optional terminal panel is enrolled per project and binds to a known run’s worktree.

 • It does not push or merge.
-Those remain CLI-only and explicit.
+Those stay CLI-only and explicit.

 • It does not access your .env or any secret-shape file.
-The path guard refuses those paths regardless of where the request comes from.
+The path guard refuses those paths no matter where the request comes from.

 Stopping it